ankailou/core-interpreter/README.txt

  * Command line argument usage:
     <program-file>  file containing program code
     <data-file>     file containing input data for the program

+ * Lastly, to remove all .class files, execute the command: make clean

  * Ensure <program-file> and <data-file> are valid files in the current directory;
  * Ensure the run command has at least two arguments corresponding to valid files;